YubiKey: History

 In April 2015, the company launched the YubiKey Edge in both standard and nano form factors.
 This slotted in between the Neo and FIDO U2F products feature-wise, as it was designed to handle OTP and U2F authentication, but did not include smart card or NFC support.
 The YubiKey 4 family of devices was first launched in November 2015, with USB-A models in both standard and nano sizes.
 The YubiKey 4 includes most features of the YubiKey Neo, including increasing the allowed OpenPGP key size to 4096 bits (vs. the previous 2048), but dropped the NFC capability of the Neo.

 At CES 2017, Yubico announced an expansion of the YubiKey 4 series to support a new USB-C design.
 The YubiKey 4C was released on February 13, 2017.
 On Android OS over the USB-C connection, only the one-time password feature is supported by the Android OS and YubiKey, with other features not currently supported including Universal 2nd Factor (U2F).
 A 4C Nano version became available in September 2017.

-In April 2018, the company brought out the Security Key by Yubico, their first device to implement the new FIDO2 authentication protocols, WebAuthn (which reached W3C Candidate Recommendation status in March) and Client to Authenticator Protocol (CTAP).
-At launch, the device is only available in the "standard" form factor with a USB-A connector.
-Like the previous FIDO U2F Security Key, it is blue in color and uses a key icon on its button.
-It is distinguished by a number "2" etched into the plastic between the button and the keyring hole.
-It is also less expensive than the YubiKey Neo and YubiKey 4 models, costing $20 per unit at launch because it lacks the OTP and smart card features of those previous devices, though it retains FIDO U2F capability.
+In April 2018, Yubico released a new product called the Security Key (this name had previously been used for the 2014 FIDO U2F Security Key); this was their first device to implement the new FIDO2 authentication protocols, WebAuthn (which reached W3C Candidate Recommendation status in March) and Client to Authenticator Protocol (CTAP).
+The device was only available in the "standard" form factor with a USB-A connector.
+Like the previous FIDO U2F Security Key, it used a key icon on its touch sensor.
+At launch, it was blue in color like the previous FIDO U2F Security Key and distinguished by a number "2" etched into the plastic between the touch sensor and the keyring hole.
+It was also less expensive than the YubiKey Neo and YubiKey 4 models, costing $20 per unit at launch because it lacked the OTP and smart card features of those previous devices, though it retained FIDO U2F capability.

+From 2021 to 2023, Yubico progressively brought the Security Key Series aesthetically in line with the YubiKey 5 Series: in 2021, the touch sensor icon was changed from the key to the "y" logo for the launch of the Security Key C NFC in 2021 (a change that was also brought to the older Security Key NFC in May 2022), and in 2023, the color was changed from blue to black.
+The non-NFC versions were also retired, and the "NFC" part of the Security Key NFC name became less prominent.